AlexJReid/zigxll/HOW_IT_WORKS.md

 ### 2. Function Discovery (src/function_discovery.zig)

-The `getAllFunctions()` function uses compile-time reflection to find all Excel functions in a module.

-This scans all declarations, checks if they're struct types with the `is_excel_function` marker, and builds a comptime array of function types.
+`getAllFunctions()` uses comptime reflection to find Excel functions in a module.
+It scans declarations looking for structs with the `is_excel_function` marker and builds a comptime array of them.

 ### 3. XLL Builder (src/xll_builder.zig)